Parth189p/AI_Search_Engine/README.md

 An advanced AI-driven search engine designed to connect fashion suppliers and buyers through intelligent search and conversational interaction.
 This system leverages Large Language Models (LLMs) and Hybrid Multimodal Retrieval-Augmented Generation (RAG) to find and rank fashion products based on user queries, overcoming challenges related to keyword variations, image mismatches, and customization needs.

+## 📁 Repository Details

+This repository contains only the README to showcase the project's functionality and potential.

+The source code is not publicly available but can be demonstrated upon request.

 ## 🎯 Problem Statement

 Fashion suppliers often use diverse and SEO-optimized keywords that do not align with buyers' search intent.
 Additionally, images may not always convey the specific product features a buyer seeks.
 This creates a communication gap and makes it difficult for buyers to find exactly what they need.
 Our goal was to build an AI-powered search engine that enables seamless product discovery and enhances supplier-buyer interactions.